abellmann/nikola-orgmode/Readme.md

 This will start an interactive shell.
 You can run `nikola serve` in this shell and see your site at http://192.168.99.100:8000

+## Notes

+Nikola needs internet access.
+If you are behind a proxy, you need to configure it inside the container.